Puccio98/theme-creator-for-bootstrap/README.txt

 License: GPL v2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to easly create your Bootstrap Theme in Wordpress.
+This plugin allows you to easly create your Bootstrap Theme in WordPress.

 == Description ==
 Theme Creator for Bootstrap allows you to create your own WordPress theme created with Bootstrap,